 There are some very good reasons for giving young children chores around the house, and no matter how many excuses they might come up with, it certainly won’t do them any harm.
 In fact, quite the opposite is true!

-The benefits of 4 year olds doing chores are many—and you don’t have to wait until they are that precise age before introducing the idea either.
+The benefits of chores for 4-year-olds are many—and you don’t have to wait until they are that precise age before introducing the idea either.
 And there are benefits for parents, too.

 5 tips for getting them started: